King Charles III addresses German parliament, meets Scholz - KESQ

 “Germany’s decision to provide so much military support to Ukraine is extremely brave, important and welcome,” Charles said.

 Speaking mostly in fluent German, he noted how the intertwined history of the two nations could be seen in the home of the Bundestag itself.
-Heavily damaged during the war, the Reichstag building’s restoration in the 1990s was capped with a glass cupola designed by British architect Norman Foster intended to be a symbol for transparency and accountability.
+The restoration in the 1990s of the former Reichstag building, that was heavily damaged during World War II, was capped with a glass cupola designed by British architect Norman Foster intended as a symbol of transparency and accountability.

 “From here the citizens can actually watch their politicians work,” Charles said.
 “Democracy in action.”

-The 74-year-old largely trod on safe territory, making gentle jokes about soccer rivalry, national humor and mutual admiration for each others’ cultures — from the Beatles to Kraftwerk and Brahms to Byron .
-Charles briefly touched on the grim history of Nazism and World War II.
+The 74-year-old largely trod on safe territory, making gentle jokes about soccer rivalry, national humor and mutual admiration for each other’s cultures — from the Beatles to Kraftwerk and from Brahms to Byron.
+Charles briefly touched on the grim history of Nazism and WWII.

-Charles and Camilla, the queen consort, will visit Hamburg on Friday to pay respects at a memorial to the Kindertransporte, or children’s transports, which saw the lives of more than 10,000 Jewish children rescued from Nazi Germany 85 years ago.
-They will also commemorate those killed in the Allied bombing of Hamburg in 1943.
+Charles and Camilla, the queen consort, will visit Hamburg on Friday to pay respects at a memorial to the Kindertransporte, or children’s transports, which saw more than 10,000 Jewish children rescued from Nazi Germany 85 years ago.
+They will also commemorate the more than 30,000 people — most of them civilians — killed in the Allied bombing of Hamburg in July 1943.

 “Heeding the lessons of the past is our sacred responsibility, but it can only be fully discharged through a commitment to our shared future,” he said.
 “Together we must be vigilant against threats to our values and freedoms, and resolute in our determination to confront them.
 Together we must strive for the security, prosperity and well-being that our people deserve.”